okholod/data-science-ml/ds-capstone/report.md

 * Unfortunately, beginning on May 31st, Foursquare made some changes in their API: access to check-in counts, visit counts, chain details, and key tastes will be removed.
 So we only may use likes count as a measure of venue popularity.
+* Around 58% of venues have no rating assigned, most of the rated venues have rating between 6 and 8 points.
+* Only 8% work in price tier 2; most of these more expensive coffee shops located in the city center.
+* 75% of coffee shops has less than 20 likes.
+At the same time, there are several venues with high count of likes.
+* The popular coffee shops tend to be located in the city business center and along the main transportation routes (main avenues and the metro lines).
+* The most popular coffee are clustered around two locations in the city center.
 * We found that for 13 neighborhoods Foursquare does not return any coffee shop nor substitute venues.
 * Maximal number of venues is 34 and median is only 4, just 25% of neighborhoods have more than 10 venues.